canalplus/rx-player/doc/architecture/transports/metaplaylist.md

 would have with a DASH or Smooth manifest.

 The trick is to consider each of those original Manifest as different Periods (like DASH Periods).
+The trick works here because the RxPlayer's definition of a transport (and of the underlying properties) is much more flexible than in DASH.
-Each Period is concatenated one after the other with the time information anounced in the MetaPlaylist file.
-If an original Manifest already has multiple Periods, each of them are also processed as different Period so that no feature from the original content is lost.
+If an original MPD already has multiple Periods, each of them are also converted as different RxPlayer's Period so that no feature from the original content is lost.

+Each of those Period is then concatenated one after the other thanks to the time information anounced in the MetaPlaylist file.